Samichay, In Search of Happiness: Release, festivals and awards

 Already in December 2019, the film Samichay was presented in Buenos Aires at the Festival Ventana Sur.
 In August 2020, it had its premiere in Peru at the Film Festival of the PUCP in Lima, where he achieved the honorable mention for Best First Film and Best Peruvian Film.
 In October 2020, it was officially released in theaters in Peru, but due to the COVID-19 pandemic in digital form.

-In June 2021, he won the Biznaga de Plata award for Best Director in the ZonaZine section at the Málaga Festival (Málaga, Spain).
+In June 2021, he won the Biznaga de Plata award for Best Director in the ZonaZine section at the 24th Málaga Film Festival (Málaga, Spain).
 At the International Film Festival of Viña del Mar (FICVIÑA) in Chile in September 2021, he won two awards: the Premio University of Valparaìso for Best Director of a Fiction Feature Film and the Specialized Critics Award.
 The film also participated in the International Festival of New Latin American Cinema in Havana in December 2021.